 A higher grade misdemeanor would be like a domestic violence charge for example.
 Whereas, a lower grade misdemeanor would be like a disturbing the peace-type charge.
 Not all misdemeanors have a top of one year.
 Some misdemeanors have a top of six months.
 For example, a first-time DUI has a 6-month top, whereas a second-time DUI has a 1-year top.

 As far as the general information about an infraction, the most you could be fined for an infraction will be $100 plus penalty assessment.
-There’s a 200% penalty assessment on all fines in Los Angeles County.
+There’s a 200% penalty assessment on all fines in San Fernando Valley.
 So, in that scenario, you would be somewhere in the $300 to $400 were you to get a $100 plus penalty assessment.

 It didn’t use to be that you could even file what they called an expungement motion on an infraction.
 Now, you’re actually able to do that.
 But that expungement term is a little bit deceiving because there’s no such thing as a true expungement in California that completely wipes a crime or an infraction off of somebody’s record.

 So, obviously, if you have to choose between an infraction and a misdemeanor, you’re going to pick the infraction every time.
 They can’t put you on probation for an infraction, and again, the most important distinction in my opinion, is that an infraction is not a crime; whereas, a misdemeanor is a crime.

 They can also charge it, if it’s serious enough, as a misdemeanor, in which case you could be looking at spending some time in jail.
 A lot of times we see people being charged with driving on a suspended license related to DUI’s where their license was suspended because of a DUI and they end up picking up a new case and driving on a suspended license because of the DUI — that’s typically going to be filed as a misdemeanor and there are a mandatory minimum ten days of jail for that sort of offense.

-So, as you can see in assessing the whole infraction/misdemeanor conundrum, there are a lot of things going on there and you’re going to definitely want an attorney who’s been doing it for twenty-five years, like me, to sort things out for you and try to get you the best resolution.
+So, as you can see in assessing the whole infraction/misdemeanor conundrum, there are a lot of things going on there and you’re going to definitely want a defense lawyer who’s been doing it for twenty-five years, like me, to sort things out for you and try to get you the best resolution.